saturncloud/dask-pytorch-ddp/README.md

 ## How does it work?

-`dask-pytorch` is largely a wrapper around existing `pytorch` functionality.  `pytorch.distributed` provides infrastructure for [Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
+`dask-pytorch` is largely a wrapper around existing `pytorch` functionality.  `pytorch.distributed` provides infrastructure for [Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) (DDP).

 In DDP, you create N workers, and the 0th worker is the "master", and coordinates the synchronization of buffers and gradients.
 In SGD, gradients are normally averaged between all data points in a batch.
 By running batches on multiple workers, and averaging the gradients, DDP enables you to run SGD with a much bigger batch size `(N * batch_size)`

-In PyTorch, you set some environment variables to configure the "master" host and port, and then you call `init_process_group` before you start training, and `destroy_process_group` when you are done training.  `dask-pytorch` handles this for you by designating 1 dask worker as the master pytorch worker, and calling `init_process_group` and `desetroy_process_group` around the training function that you provide.
+In PyTorch, you set some environment variables to configure the "master" host and port, and then you call `init_process_group` before you start training, and `destroy_process_group` when you are done training.  `dask-pytorch` handles this for you by designating 1 dask worker as the master pytorch worker, and calling `init_process_group` and `destroy_process_group` around the training function that you provide.

 ### Multi GPU machines
 `dask_cuda_worker` automatically rotates `CUDA_VISIBLE_DEVICES` for each worker it creates (typically one per GPU).
 As a result, your PyTorch code should always start with the 0th GPU.

-For example, if I have an 8 GPU machine, the 3rd worker will have CUDA_VISIBLE_DEVICES set to `2,3,4,5,6,7,0,1`.
+For example, if I have an 8 GPU machine, the 3rd worker will have `CUDA_VISIBLE_DEVICES` set to `2,3,4,5,6,7,0,1`.
 On that worker, if I call `torch.device(0)`, I will get GPU 2.

 ## What else?

-`dask-pytorch` also implements an S3 based ImageFolder.
+`dask-pytorch` also implements an S3 based `ImageFolder`.
 More distributed friendly datasets are planned.  `dask-pytorch`  Also implements a basic results aggregation framework so that it is easy to collect training metrics across different workers.
 Currently, only `DaskResultsHandler` which leverages `dask` pub sub communication protocols is implemented, but an S3 based result handler is planned.

 ## Some Notes